Plunge spectra as discriminators of black hole mimickers: Results.

 Following the analysis with radial plunge ($\mathcal{L}=0$), we proceed to consider plunge scenarios with nonzero values of $\mathcal{L}$.
 In \cref{Fig:Rotating_energy_flux.pdf}, we display the semi-log plot of the energy spectrum for a point particle plunging with a non-zero angular momentum.
 We varied the specific angular momentum of the point particle $\mathcal{L}$ from $0$(radial infall) to $99\%$ of the critical angular momentum ($\mathcal{L}_{\text{crit}}=4M$) associated with the marginally bound circular orbit located at $r=4M$.
 As demonstrated in the subplot within \cref{Fig:Rotating_energy_flux.pdf}, the point particle approached the marginally bound circular orbit when $\mathcal{L}$ approaches $\mathcal{L}_{\text{crit}}$. \\

 We observed that just like the $dE/d\omega$ associated with the radial infall as given in \cref{Fig:R_comparison} and \cref{fig:Newmann_Diff_delta}; for the geodesic plunge with non-zero angular momentum, we regain the characteristic resonances at lower frequencies and orders of magnitude deviations above $\omega_{\mathrm{th}}$.
-We observe that for sufficiently large values of $\omega$, the spectrum displays a behaviour similar to \cref{Eq:Riff_Correction_Num}.
-However, from \cref{Fig:Rotating_energy_flux.pdf} we can note that the falloff for different plunge orbits are different as it changes with the specific angular momentum, $\mathcal{L}$ of the point particle, however we observe that the difference is greatly suppressed in relation to the black hole case and the tail is `almost universal'\footnote{We thank Sayak Datta for pointing out that the high-frequency behaviour appears to be less sensitive to $\mathcal{L}$.}.\\
+We observe that for sufficiently large values of $\omega$, the spectrum displays a behaviour similar to \cref{Eq:Riff_Correction_Num}.\\

+However, from \cref{Fig:Rotating_energy_flux.pdf} we can note that the falloff for different plunge orbits are different as it changes with the specific angular momentum, $\mathcal{L}$ of the point particle, however we observe that the difference is greatly suppressed in relation to the black hole case and the tail is `almost universal'\footnote{We thank Sayak Datta for pointing out that the high-frequency behaviour appears to be less sensitive to $\mathcal{L}$.}.
+Similar universality has also been reported in \cite{Oshita:2023cjz, Okabayashi:2024qbz}, where the high-frequency GW spectrum becomes largely insensitive to the detailed properties of the source, even in the case of rotating black holes.
+This universality of the tail against the exact details of the source term further strengthens the case for using a direct plunge as a surrogate for the post-inspiral GUI plunge in studying high-frequency deviations.
+While the analytic arguments presented in \cref{subsubsec:Low_freq} justifies it at low frequencies.\\